leokuo0724/BMAD-METHOD/src/modules/sdd/workflows/product-flow/instructions.md

 - Clarified and refined requirement description
 - Key assumptions and decisions

+**Clarification Q&A Section (NEW):**

+- Include the complete {{clarification_qa}} record
+- Format as a clear Q&A list showing the collaborative clarification process
+- This provides context for future readers on how requirements were refined
+- Title: "## Clarification History"

 **Epic Section (if applicable):**

 - Epic name and description